Triple A Battery Voltage: Everything You Need to Know

 This simple process helps determine whether your batteries are still functional or need replacing.

 Part 5.
-What factors affect AAA battery voltage?
+What factors affect aaa battery voltage performance?

 Several factors can influence the actual output voltage of AAA batteries during use: